- VM TNC has the same 2+ HP motor, with up to 37,000 rpm as the Vitamix 5200

 |VM Centering Pad|

 There are 3 container sizes now instead of just the one that was manufactured when I purchased my Vitamix in 1994.
-Most Vitamix models still come standard with the 64 oz container.
+Most Vitamix models still come standard with the tall 64 oz container.
 There's also a 48 oz container (which does require a separate blade to fit the base) and a smaller 32 oz container (which uses the exact same blade as the 64 oz size container).
 Changing a blade is super easy and fast with the Vitamix plastic wrench, so you can use the same blade in both the 64 oz and 32 oz containers.
 Those are the 2 size containers I like.
+That said, do your homework!
+If you are confused if a container will fit the base you want to purchase, then check with Vitamix customer service.

 What about purchasing a separate dry blade container?
 Unless you know you're going to grind a lot of grain, you really don't need a separate dry container.
 It's a nice-to-have, but not essential unless you are into grinding grains to make flour.
 Grinding grain will, over time, mar the finish of a plastic container.
 That's why VitaMix started selling a separate "dry" container with a separate dry blade.